snrnats/doc-centre/docfx_project/reports/api.md

 # API Overview

-The **API Overview** enables you to get an overview of your organisation's API calls, including call volume and common response codes.
-It comprises a data table, a **Back End Response Code** pie chart, and **API Request by Company** bar chart, and an **APi Request Over Time** line graph.
+The **API Overview** enables you to get an overview of your organisation's API calls, including call volumes and ATUs used.
+It comprises a data table, an **API Requests by Customer Name** bar chart, an **ATU Total Company** pie chart, and an **API Requests by IntervalDate and CustomerName** line graph.

 <a href="../images/reports/api.png" target="_blank">
     <img src="../images/reports/api.png"/>